 1. Confirm that you have qualifying full-time employment.

-For your employment to count towards PSLF and the Limited PSLF Waiver, you need to work for one or more qualifying employers on a full-time basis.
+For your employment to count towards PSLF and the Limited PSLF Waiver, you need to work full-time for a qualifying employers.

 What is a qualifying employer?
 A qualifying employer includes the government (federal, state, local, tribal), a nonprofit organization that is tax-exempt under Section 501(c)(3) of the Internal Revenue Code, or a nonprofit organization that provides certain types of public services.

-You can verify that your employer qualifies for PSLF by completing Step 1 in the U.S. Department of Education’s PSLF Help Tool.
-If the PSLF Help Tool doesn’t find your employer, it might be because no one with your employer has applied for PSLF before.
+You can verify that your employer qualifies for PSLF by using the U.S. Department of Education’s PSLF Employer Search Tool.
+If the Search Tool doesn’t find your employer, it might be because no one with your employer has applied for PSLF before.
 It is still possible that the employment qualifies for PSLF.
-You can learn more about the requirements for qualifying employment on the U.S. Department of Education’s website.
+You can learn more about the requirements for qualifying employmers on the U.S. Department of Education’s website.

 What does full-time mean?
 You must work at least 30 hours per week or the number of hours your employer considers full-time, whichever is greater.
 For example, if you worked 32 hours per week but your employer considered 40 hours per week to be full-time, your employment will not qualify.
 However, borrowers who had more than one qualifying part-time job at the same time can meet the full-time requirement if they worked a combined average of at least 30 hours per week.

 2. Identify your federal loan types to see if you need to consolidate.